-One of the day’s highlights was coming upon the castle, or tower, a 1900 brick tower that you can climb for even better views.
+One of the day’s highlights was coming upon Castle Craig, which is really a 1900 brick tower that you can climb for even better views.
 It’s the highest point within 25 miles of the coast from Maine to Florida.

-In the middle of the day we ran into Parks.
+Oh, in the middle of the day, we ran into Parks.
 He was able to give us intel about the trail that lay before us, and vice-versa.
 We didn’t have too much to tell him.
 There was one tricky spot where the blazes led you in circles, but it was more a problem for southbound hikers than northbound.
 He, however, told us about a bunch of difficult spots that lay ahead.

 Parks wasn’t exaggerating.
-When it was about 4 p.m., and we thought we only had another 90 minutes to hike, we ran into poorly blazed areas, plus several stretches of wildly overgrown prairie with thorny plants that cut us to bits and stuck burrs everywhere.
-It seemed like we would never get to the road walks ending our day.
+When it was about 4 p.m., and we thought we only had another 90 minutes to hike, we ran into poorly blazed areas.
+Then, several stretches of wildly overgrown prairie with thorny plants that cut us to bits and stuck burrs everywhere.
+It seemed like we would never get to the road walks on Spruce Brook Road ending our day.